jiahuaxiao/DIBD/README.md

 # DIBD
-Blind Hyperspectral Image Denoising with Degradation Information Learning
+Blind Hyperspectral Image Denoising with Degradation Information Learning.
+The codes will come soon.